Umuzi-org/ACN-syllabus/content/projects/morse-code/_index.md

 Include the following assertions in your code:

 - Assert that the output and input both have the same number of characters represented.
-Use the string `"input and output characters are not equal"` as the assertion error message.
 - Assert that there are the right number of spaces represented in the output.

-Use the string `"input and output space characters are not equal"` as the assertion error message.
+For your assertion messages, think about which error messages would be useful and use them appropriately.

 Make sure that when you do this, your code remains clean and dry.